ashweej18/Risky-Business/README.md

 B. **Ensemble Learning**

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).
-Refer to the documentation for each of these to read about the models and see examples of the code.

-To begin:

 1. Read the loand data into a Pandas DataFrame

 2. Split the data into training and testing sets using `train_test_split`